-Since 1997, The Jesuit Archives: Central United States, located in the Central West End of St. Louis, Missouri has housed the collective memory of seven past and current administrative provinces of the Society of Jesus in the United States.
-These seven include the Central and Southern, Chicago, Chicago-Detroit, Detroit, Missouri, Wisconsin, New York and New England Provinces.
-In 2000, the archives accepted the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.
+The Jesuit Archives and Research Center houses the collective memory of eleven past and current administrative provinces of the Society of Jesus in the United States.
+These eleven include the Buffalo, Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New York, Northeast, and Wisconsin Provinces.
+The archives also houses the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.

 Digital collections and resources include items digitized from our archival collections documenting the work of Jesuits in the United States and American Catholic life, as well as important published works on Jesuit history.